szabgab/slides/ruby/intro.md

 **ruby hello.rb**

 {aside}
-Just to clearify, unlike in some other programming languages, in Ruby you can use either double-quotes or single-quotes to mark the beginning and the end of a string, but of course it has to be the same on both sides.
+Just to clarify, unlike in some other programming languages, in Ruby you can use either double-quotes or single-quotes to mark the beginning and the end of a string, but of course it has to be the same on both sides.
 {/aside}